-Occupational health and safety (OHS) is a world-wide challenge covering warehouse safety, risk mitigation, and occupational health and wellness charters.
+Occupational health and safety (OHS) is a worldwide challenge covering warehouse safety, risk mitigation, and occupational health and wellness charters.
 OHS is more than ensuring that employees use proper lifting techniques.
 It’s more than providing personal protective equipment.
 International standards are now in place to protect workers and workplace visitors from injury (and yes, from disease).
 Learn more about how adopting and implementing OHS guidelines can be mutually beneficial to you and your employees.
-And how digital solutions can even aid in ISO 45001 implementation and warehouse safety trainings.
+And how digital solutions can even aid in ISO 45001 implementation and warehouse safety training.

 ISO 45001: The Global Standard

 Much to the dismay of labor activists and warehouse workers, there is no international law to ensure workplace safety.
 And despite numerous calls to action from non-profits and non-governmental organizations, tragedies continue to headline print and online news.

 Over 70 countries got together to fight for better safety standards and end the cycle of accidents happening every day in warehouses worldwide.
 Their efforts resulted in the introduction of the International Organization for Standardization (ISO) 45001 in 2018.

 ISO 45001 documents industry standards that, though not laws, can be legally binding in contracts and, in so doing create change across sectors through a sort of self-policing.
 This international standard specifies requirements for an OHS management system, which intends to improve the safety and health of employees, temp workers, and site visitors.